cig0/old_blog/something-fishy-happening-here.md

 Fish shell: finally, a command line shell for the 90's

 <p style="text-align: center; font-size: small;">This is an old post I'm reproducing here as part of my old blog migration.
-<br>Since I wrote this post I changed my habits quite a bit but the article is still valid as last time I checked using Fish as the default shell in my Fedora 23 system I couldn't log into the X session</p>
+Since I wrote this post<br>I changed my habits quite a bit but the article is still valid as last time I checked using Fish as the default shell in my Fedora 23 system I couldn't log into the X session</p>

 ####Why you shouldn't set [Fish](https://www.fishshell.com) as the system shell <br>(it's ok to set it as your primary shell though :)